hoeferg/Progressive-Web-Applucation/README.md

 ## Description

 Jate is a text editor application.
 It was created with progressive web standards.
 Jate can be downloaded and includes a service worker.
-Jate is an application that can be used for all your writing needs.
+Jate is an application that can be used for all your writing needs.This application is also a PWA application.

 ## Installation